syntiara/Movie-Rentals-API/README.md

 ## Support or Contribution
 For any suggestions or contributions or issues please do raise them or email me.
-For **Contributiions**, Please clone the repo and implement a PR I would appreciate it
+For **Contributions**, Please clone the repo and implement a PR, I would appreciate it